myplanet/multivariate/README.md

 # multivariate

-An multivariate testing (also called A/B testing) backend library with the aim of providing:
+A multivariate testing (also called A/B testing) backend library with the aim of providing:

 1. A stable multivarate test selection algorithm
 2. A pluggable persistence connector layer for storing the multivariate test participation and completion events